Lalitha05/Zomato_SQL/README.md

 ## 📊 Project Overview

 This project is a self-driven analytics case study designed to explore and analyze restaurant, orders, riders data using SQL.
-Using a simulated Zomato-like dataset, I created an end-to-end analytics pipeline — from designing a relational database schema to writing analytical queries that provide deep insights into customer behavior, restaurant performance, rider efficiency, and more.
+Using a simulated Zomato-like dataset, I created an end-to-end analytics pipeline, from designing a relational database schema to writing analytical queries that provide deep insights into customer behavior, restaurant performance, rider efficiency, and more.

 ## 📁 Dataset and Schema